Corrections Awareness Program

 In 2001 Sheriff Phil.
 R. Stammitti created the Corrections Awareness Program, (CAP).
 It's mission is to collectively promote, educate and provide service to the community in association with the Lorain County Sheriff's D.A.R.E. and Race Against Drugs Programs.

-Through this program we hope to promote a picture to the community, particularly the youth that officers are people who they can trust, rely upon and look to as role models.
-By doing so we hope to provide service and knowledge to help people make better choices in life.
+Through this program Sheriff Stammitti and the Lorain County Sheriff's Office hope to promote a picture to the community, particularly the youth, that officers are people who they can trust, rely upon and look to as role models.
+By doing so, we hope to provide service and knowledge to help people make better choices in life.

-The CAP program consists of corrections officers donating their own time to the identification of children via our Child ID system.
-The Child ID program was created in 2003 by Sheriff Stammitti and consists of a card printer, laptop computer, video camera, and fingerprint capture device.
-Officers volunteer to attend community family-oriented events and create durable plastic identification cards for kids.
+Moving forward from ink and paper to technology, a new Child ID program was created in 2003 by Sheriff Stammitti.
+The new system that consists of a card printer, laptop computer, digital camera, and fingerprint capture device.
+Officers attend community family-oriented events and create durable plastic identification cards for kids.

-In the event that a child gets lost or becomes missing, the parents will have a document containing all of the child's vital information, allowing them to immediately provide law enforcement officials with the key facts needed to start a search.
+In the event that a child gets lost or becomes missing, the parents will have the card containing all of the child's vital information, allowing them to immediately provide law enforcement officials with the key facts needed to start a search.

 For children two and over, we recommended parents update the cards yearly.
 For infants and toddlers up to two years old, we recommend having a new card made every six months due to the rapid appearance changes as they grow.